KingsleyMcSimon/capterApp/README.md

 7. Install other necesary things that are needed for the project.

-8. Add and commit your changes.
+8. Add and commit your changes using your version control system known as git by running 'git init', then consolidate it with your consolidation system using either Github or Gitbucket, adding the remote repsitory you have created locally.

 # Contributing: